MatthewRorke/rsaweb-assessment/README.md

 ## Development Notes

-- Events can arrive in any order (failure → success → failure → refund, etc.)
+- Events can arrive in any order (failure → refund → success → failure, etc.)
 - The same `event_id` with identical payload can be submitted multiple times.
 - Storage is done in memory, where normally there would be persistent disk-based storage for things that would, otherwise, be considered "memory heavy".
 - Status transitions are immutable once in certain states (e.g., PAID/REFUNDED invoices cannot fail)
-- Event history is preserved regardless of status transitions for audit purposes, to demonstrate my understanding of financial audit trails.
-The brief stated only to store "PAID" events, but also asked to display the entire history, so I used my discretion to store everything.
+- In the case of a duplicate request, we accept the latest object in case the webhook client wishes to correct the data.
+Although using different event_ids will result in a duplicate record, both will still remain available for viewing.
 - AI usage was intentionally neglected in order to demonstrate the code understanding.
 The only place AI was used was in assistance of creating this README file.
 - There are definitely areas of room for improvement and additional testing criteria that could be added in an environment where the scope/brief could be discussed in greater detail.
+You will notice some tests that do similar things, the aim is to test the "get" function and can probably be trimmed down before going out to production.
+Better to over-test than not!
-- The only additional place that could've been improved would be handling of the timestamps for a nicer end-user experience, but this would create a compute overhead that may not be truly needed if there is a frontend able to offset this logic to the clientside.
+- I neglected the `occured_at` because we would assume that the reliability issues experienced with "Payflow" would also mean we can't be certain if `occured_at` is actually the time of the transaction, or the request.
+It also eliminated unneeded sorting overhead.

 ## Tech Stack